Ian Chow, M.D.

 When did you know you were going to be a healthcare provider?

-I knew I wanted to be a physician when I was ten years old.
-I lived with elderly grandparents and would need to go with them to doctor’s appointments to help translate and provide information to both of my working parents.
-They often had a difficult time understanding their medical problems and how medications were going to treat those problems.
-Seeing their quality of life gradually decline as I grew up motivated me to pursue a career in health care.
-Hand Surgery was a perfect fit for me as it gives me the opportunity to diagnose and work with patients in understanding their diagnosis while pursuing treatments that improve their quality of life and get back to activities important to them.
+I knew I wanted to be a physician since I was ten years old.
+I lived with my elderly grandparents, and I went with them to doctor’s appointments to help translate and provide information to both of my working parents.
+My grandparents often had a difficult time understanding their medical problems and how medications were going to treat those problems.
+Seeing their quality of life gradually decline as I grew up motivated me to pursue a career in healthcare.
+Hand surgery was a perfect fit for me as a specialty because it gives me the opportunity to diagnose and work with patients to understand their diagnosis while pursuing treatments that improve their quality of life and help them get back to activities that are important to them.

 How would you describe your approach to patient care?

-Patient-centric.
-Not every problem needs to be managed operatively or at all.
-My goal is to work with patients to establish a diagnosis, discuss potential treatment options, and decide on a treatment plan that best fits with their lifestyle and their goals.
-The most important thing to me Is that patients walk away satisfied with their understanding of their upper extremity problem and feel engaged as the most Important member of the treatment team.
+My approach is always patient-centric.
+I believe that every problem doesn't need to be managed operatively—or at all.
+My goal is to give every patient an accurate diagnosis, discuss potential treatment options, and answer questions to help them decide which treatment plan will best fit their lifestyle and goals.
+The most important thing to me is that patients walk away satisfied.
+I want every patient to understand the cause of their upper extremity condition and feel empowered.
+After all, they are the most important member of their care team.

 What do you want patients to know about you, your medical career, or your specialty?

-Patients don't often realize that nearly 20% of all hand surgeons did their residency training in Plastic Surgery, and that some of the earliest innovators in Hand Surgery were Plastic Surgeons.
-Precise management of incisions, respect for soft tissues, and microsurgical techniques are some of the cornerstones of Plastic Surgery education and are essential in Hand Surgery.
-I believe that my training as a Plastic Surgeon both enhances and complements my training as a Hand Surgeon and only helps to serve my patients.
+Patients don't often realize that nearly 20% of all hand surgeons did their residency training in plastic surgery and that some of the earliest innovators in hand surgery were plastic surgeons.
+Precise management of incisions, respect for soft tissues, and microsurgical techniques are some of the cornerstones of plastic surgery education, all of which are essential in hand surgery.
+I believe that my training as a plastic surgeon both enhances and complements my training as a hand surgeon and only helps to serve my patients.

 For Fun